mrinmoymena/terraform_iac_ec2/README.md

     run following command to create vpc, subnets, EC2 etc.

     - terraform init
-    - terraform apply #Currently no S3 bucket provisioned for terraform state management
+    - terraform apply #User is asked to pass existing key pair name
 - State file is managed in local machine which can be maintained in S3 as per environment using workspace
-    - User asks to pass existing key pair name
 - After passing key pair all required resources will be created
 - ec2_jenkins EC2 is be created in public subnet
 - ec2_client EC2 is created in private subnet